-- A. If necessary, click anywhere in the chart to display its border. - B. Point to the left-center sizing handle until the mouse pointer becomes a double-arrow and then drag left so the chart's left edge is just to the left of the R in Results. - C. Use the same method to drag the right border until it snaps to the right edge of the slide. - D. Use the same method to snap the bottom border to the bottom edge of the slide.
+- A If necessary, click anywhere in the chart to display its border. - Point to the left-center sizing handle until the mouse pointer becomes a double-arrow and then drag left so the chart's left edge is just to the left of the R in Results. - Use the same method to drag the right border until it snaps to the right edge of the slide. - 1 Use the same method to snap the bottom border to the bottom edge of the slide.
 You have resized the chart but have maintained some breathing room (white space) between the left border of the chart and the bulleted text.
-You have also maintained some white space between the right edge of the chart and the slide's right edge.

-- 3. Make sure the chart is still selected and the Chart Design contextual tab is visible. - 4.
-Choose Chart Design $\rightarrow$ Data $\rightarrow$ Edit Data $\square$ .

-This is an embedded chart.
+You have also maintained some white space between the right edge of the chart and the slide's right edge. - 3.
+Make sure the chart is still selected and the Chart Tools contextual tabs are visible. - 4.
+Choose Chart Tools→Design→Data→Edit Data This is an embedded chart.
 You can always edit the data in an embedded chart by selecting this command.